Skip to content

 MCP requests consume credits and are subject to rate limits just like REST API calls:

-• Only charged on HTTP 200 responses
+• Only charged on successful (HTTP 200) responses

 • Failed requests (4xx, 5xx) don’t consume credits